Luxembourg-Open-Source-Club/.github/CONVENTIONS.md

 Whenever everything has been accomplished related to the branch, perform a pull-request to the `dev` branch.
 If everything is fine, the changes made will be reviewed by the repository responsible and then merged into the `dev` branch.

+## Code Formatting

+When coding, it is important to maintain a consistent stucture throughout the entire code base of any repository.
+For this matter, we enforce the use of formatting tools which will ensure that everyone will use the same format.
+Different formatters are available for each programming language and thus there is no formatter that will work for every programming language.

+Since we will be mostly coding in Python, the formatter that we have chosen is `black`.
+If using Vs Code, you can activate this in your settings.
+You can then format the code by hitting the keys combination (Ctrl + Shift + i in linux/windows) in order to perform the formatting.
+In addition, you can also toggle in Vs Code settings `Format On Save`, which will format the file every time you save it.